mccurdyc/neighbor/README.md

   If you just want the output from the external command, pipe `neighbor` to a file (`neighbor ... > out.txt`).
   The logging of neighbor should be separate from the results of the command.

+## Executing a Cli Command/Executable Binary
+neighbor allows you to specify a cli command or executable binary to be run on a per-repository basis with **each repository as the working directory**.

+Sample custom binaries can be found in the [examples](./_examples).

 ## License
 + [GNU General Public License Version 3](./LICENSE)